irslushy/Ronin.jl/README.md

 CONVENTIONS: For the "verification 'Y'" array in the training scripts, I have adopted the convention that 1 indicates METEOROLOGICAL DATA, and 0 indicates NON_METEOROLOGICAL DATA

 Furthermore, for QC-ed variables in the output files, the following is adopted:
     UNDEF/MISSING: MISSING DATA IN ORIGINAL FILE
     0: REMOVED IN MLQC (AFTER BASE THRESHOLDS WERE APPLIED)
     VALUE: RETAINED IN MLQC

+Data is written out to NetCDF files to be CF-Compliant in Julia and other column-major languages, such that it has dimensions of (range x time).
+However, if it were loaded in a row-major language, such as python, it would take on dimensions of (time x range).